gluster/glusterdocs/docs/Administrator-Guide/SSL.md

 sync then it is deemed to be an invalid certificate.
 To get the date and times in sync, tools such as ntpdate can be used.

+## Using Certmonger and FreeIPA to generate and manage certs

+Certmonger can be used to generate keys, request certs from a CA and then automatically keep the Gluster certificate and the CA bundle updated as required, simplifying deployment.
+Either a commercial CA or a local CA can be used.
+E.g., FreeIPA (with dogtag CA) is an open-source CA with user-friendly tooling.

+If using FreeIPA, first add the host.
+This is required for FreeIPA to issue certificates.
+This can be done via the web UI, or the CLI with:

+	ipa host-add <hostname>

+If the host has been added the following should show the host:

+	ipa host-show <hostname>

+And it should show a kerberos principal for the host in the form of:

+	host/<hostname>

+Now use certmonger on the gluster server or client to generate the key (if required), and submit a CSR to the CA.  Certmonger will monitor the request, and create and update the files as required.
+For FreeIPA we need to specify the Kerberos principal from above to -K.  E.g.:

+	 getcert request -r  \
+		-K host/$(hostname)  \
+		-f /etc/ssl/gluster.pem \
+		-k /etc/ssl/gluster.key \
+		-D $(hostname)  \
+		-F /etc/ssl/gluster.ca

+Certmonger should print out an ID for the request, e.g.:

+	New signing request "20210801190305" added.

+You can check the status of the request with this ID:

+	getcert list -i 20210801190147

+If the CA approves the CSR and issues the cert, then the previous command should print a status field with:

+	status: MONITORING

+As this point, the key, the cert and the CA bundle should all be in /etc/ssl ready for Gluster to use.
+Certmonger will renew the certificates as required for you.

+You do not need to manually concatenate certs to a trusted cert bundle and distribute them to all servers.

+You may need to set the certificate depth to allow the CA signed certs to be used, if there are intermediate CAs in the signing path.
+E.g., on every server and client:

+	echo "option transport.socket.ssl-cert-depth 3" >  /var/lib/glusterd/secure-access

+This should not be necessary where a local CA (e.g., FreeIPA) has directly signed the cart.

 ## Enabling TLS on the I/O Path

 To enable authentication and encryption between clients and brick servers, two